gobbyo/kinetic-display/docs/assembly/buckmodulesandwiring.md

 This section details wiring the buck converter to the PCBs.
 Be sure to follow the instructions in this section to get the wire lengths correct.
 Otherwise you are likely to have the wires be too short or too long for the display face to correctly fit.
 The buck converter module has an `In +` and `In -` on one side for the 12v input, and an `Out +` and `Out -` on the opposite side for the converted 5v output.
 This section will also cover how to calibrate the variable buck module to provide 5.0v to 5.1v output.

+The picture below is the wiring diagram for the buck converter modules.

 ![buckmodulesandwiring-wiring](../img/buckmoduleassembly/buckmoduleassembly-wire.webp)

 The picture below is the completed wiring of the buck converter modules.
 The order of install is **1, 2, 3** on the right, followed by **4** and **5** on the left.